 LCA Compliance Issues – Challenge And Sanctions

-- Failure to Meet Strike or Layoff Attestation – $1,000 Fine and One-year Prohibition from Filing Immigrant and Nonimmigrant Petitions: $1,000 fine and one-year prohibition from filing immigrant and nonimmigrant visa petitions for failure to meet strike or layoff attestation; substantial failure to meet working-condition attestation or displacement attestation, posting or recruitment attestations, or misrepresentation of material fact in Labor Condition Application (LCA)
+- Failure to Meet Strike or Layoff Attestation: $1,811 maximum fine and one-year prohibition from filing immigrant and nonimmigrant visa petitions for failure to meet strike or layoff attestation; substantial failure to meet working-condition attestation or displacement attestation, posting or recruitment attestations, or misrepresentation of material fact in Labor Condition Application (LCA)

-- Willful Failure to Meet Any Attestation, or willful Misrepresentation – $5,000 Fine and Two-year Prohibition from Filing Immigrant and Nonimmigrant Petitions: $5,000 fine and two-year prohibition from filing immigrant and nonimmigrant visa petitions for willful failure to meet any attestation, or willful misrepresentation of material fact in the Labor Condition Application (LCA)
+- Willful Failure to Meet Any Attestation, or willful Misrepresentation: $7,370 maximum fine and two-year prohibition from filing immigrant and nonimmigrant visa petitions for willful failure to meet any attestation, or willful misrepresentation of material fact in the Labor Condition Application (LCA)

-- Willful Failure to Meet an Attestation Condition, or Willful Misrepresentation of a Material Fact – $35,000 Fine and Three-year Prohibition: $35,000 fine and three-year prohibition for willful failure to meet an attestation condition, or willful misrepresentation of a material fact on a Labor Condition Application (LCA), in the course of which failure or misrepresentation, a U.S. worker is displaced during the 90 days before filing the application through the 90 days after filing the petition
+- Willful Failure to Meet an Attestation Condition Resulting in the Displacement of a US worker, or Willful Misrepresentation of a Material Fact: $51,588 maximum fine and three-year prohibition for willful failure to meet an attestation condition, or willful misrepresentation of a material fact on a Labor Condition Application (LCA), in the course of which failure or misrepresentation, a U.S. worker is displaced during the 90 days before filing the application through the 90 days after filing the petition

 - Random Investigation: In addition to fines and prohibition, willful violators may be randomly investigated for five years.